phendryx/superputty/README.txt

 What this patch does is that it "clones" the console's output to stdout.
 This version of SuperPutty will detect the output on stdout and sets the color of the text on the tab.
 This lets you know if there are output waiting to be seen in another tab.
+I will upload the patched version of mintty when I figure out how :).

 Various hacks for focus
 =======================